Haagerup property for wreath products constructed with Thompson's groups: Introduction

-Apart from the introduction this article contains four other sections and a short appendix.
-In Section \ref{sec:prelim} we introduce all necessary background concerning groups of fractions and Jones' actions.
+Apart from the introduction this article contains five other sections and a short appendix.
+In Section \ref{sec:prelim} we introduce all necessary background concerning Thompson's groups, groups of fractions and Jones' actions.
 We then explain how to build larger categories from functors and how their group of fractions are isomorphic to certain wreath products.
-In Section \ref{sec:VH}, we prove that Thompson's group $V$ has the Haagerup property by constructing an explicit family of functors.
-By modifying those functors we prove Theorem \ref{THA} in Section \ref{sec:wreathprod} that we extend to a larger class of groups, see Corollary \ref{cor:H}.
+In Section \ref{sec:FT} we provide short and simple proofs that $F$ and $T$ have the Haagerup property by constructing an explicit net of linear isometries and by considering associated positive definite maps.
+We then easily observe that they vanish at infinity and converge pointwise to 1.
+In Section \ref{sec:VH}, we prove that Thompson's group $V$ has the Haagerup property by refining substantially the proofs for $F$ and $T$ but by keeping the same strategy.
+It is still easy to see that the positive definite maps converge pointwise to 1.
+Although, it is much harder to show that they vanish at infinity.
+In Section \ref{sec:wreathprod}, we prove Theorem \ref{THA}.
+We explain how to build matrix coefficient on larger fraction groups.
+We then follow a similar but more technical strategy.
 In Section \ref{sec:groupoidap}, we adopt a groupoid approach.
 We introduce all necessary definitions and constructions that are easy adaptations of the group case.
 We then prove Theorem \ref{THB} and deduce Corollary \ref{COR}.
 In a short appendix we provide a different description of Jones' actions using a more categorical language.